graphile/crystal/packages/grafast/README.md

 requirements:

 - GraphQL.js v16+
-- every resolver in the schema must[1] be wrapped with Grafast's resolver wrapper; this can be achieved manually, or by calling `grafastEnforce(schema)`
-- you must not override the default GraphQL field resolver
+- you must not override the default GraphQL field resolver (TODO: support this)
 - for every request:
   - `context` must be an object (anything suitable to be used as the key to a `WeakMap`); if you do not need a context then `{}` is perfectly acceptable
   - `rootValue` must be an object or `null`/`undefined`

-[1]: this isn't strictly true, but not doing this comes with some lengthy caveats I have not yet documented.

 ## Advice